 And it would either be Kentucky fried chicken or pizza or McDonald's.

-And if he got McDonald's, it was usually, I think it was a quarter pound of cheese and a fish sandwich and a large fry and a Diet Coke.
+And if he got McDonald's, it was usually, I think it was a quarter pound of a cheese and a fish sandwich and a large fry and a Diet Coke.

 That's what he would eat.

-Little side note if you're interested, he would send people that work for him out to the local McDonald's and bring him back to the White House.
+And he used to, what people didn't know as president, a little side note, if you're interested, he would send people that work for him out to the local McDonald's and bring him back to the White House.

 No, it was to get a Diet Coke delivered.